benyakirten/benyakir-writes/README.md

 ## Planned Changes

 > Add the showcase pages from benyakiredits.com
-> Add customizable pallets and various options for theme
+> Add customizable font sizes and allow all items to be moved around.

 ## Changelog